SOFAI-LM-AAAILab/SOFAI-LM/README.md

 # SOFAI-Core

-**A Modular Neurosymbolic Framework for Constraint Satisfaction Problems**

 ## Overview

 SOFAI-Core is a domain-agnostic neurosymbolic framework that implements the **"Thinking, Fast and Slow"** paradigm for solving Constraint Satisfaction Problems (CSPs).
 The framework integrates: